FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 The four metal tiers are the categories of plans that are offered in the marketplace.
 These categories describe the different coverages that are included in each plan.

 • Bronze: These plans cover 60 percent of medical costs.
 These plans have the lowest monthly premium but have the highest costs when you need medical care.
-Bronze plans are best for those who don’t get sick often but like to have protection in case of an emergency.
+Bronze plans are best for those who don’t often need to use healthcare services but like to have protection in case of an emergency.

 • Silver: Covers 70 percent of medical costs and has a moderate monthly premium.
 The deductible for these plans is typically lower than those of Bronze plans.